What is the Secure Act and How Could it Affect Retirement?January 10, 2020

 - 401K loans can no longer be made in the form of a credit or debit card.

-While most of the changes are effective for tax years beginning 1/1/2020, the credit card prohibition is effective immediately and the loss of Stretch IRA’s impacts dates of death on or after 1/1/2020.
+While most of the changes of the Secure Act are effective for tax years beginning 1/1/2020, the credit card prohibition is effective immediately and the loss of Stretch IRA’s impacts dates of death on or after 1/1/2020.